 1. He championed family-values yet he was the only divorced president and was estranged from his own children, rarely saw them and they weren't comfortable around him and his wife.
-He didn’t meet his grandchildren until the 1980 campaign.
+Didn’t meet his grandchildren until the campaign.
 He didn’t recognize his own son at his high school graduation.
 Nancy was notoriously cold to her children.

 2. He inveighed against the breakdown of traditional values, yet his family defined its very antithesis.
 “While he railed against the breakdown of traditional values …his daughter Patti was an anti-nuclear activist married to her yoga instructor, his son Ron, Jr. was a ballet-dancer turned freelance writer, his first daughter Maureen was a divorced feminist.”

-4. He proclaimed that America was “standing tall” in the world, yet after the October 1983 terrorist truck-bombing in Beirut, Lebanon killed 241 Marines, he cut and ran, sending the message that terrorists could attack this country with impunity.
+4. He proclaimed that America was “standing tall” in the world, yet after the October 1983 terrorist car-bombing in Beirut, Lebanon killed 241 Marines, he cut and run, sending the message that terrorists could attack this country with impunity.

-5. His supporters say he “won” the Cold War (which is highy debatable), but Beruit was a clear defeat in what came to be known as the “War on Terrorism,” and set a terrible precedent for the future.
+5. His supporters say he “won” the Cold War, but Beruit was a clear defeat in what we now call the “War on Terrorism.”

 6. He was a man of profound grace, gentility and courtesy, yet his presidency ushered in an era of contumely, contentiousness and recrimination unseen since the days before the Civil War.
 You might say he presided over the Second Era of Good Feelings, an era that was anything but.